Bloomington, Minnesota: 1980s to present

 The 1980s brought radical change to Bloomington with the departure of the Twins and Vikings.
 On September 30, 1981, the last baseball game was played at Metropolitan Stadium (Kansas City Royals 5, Twins 2) as the Twins and Vikings moved to the newly constructed Hubert H. Humphrey Metrodome in downtown Minneapolis for the 1982 season.
 In 1985, the Bloomington Port Authority purchased the 86 acre Met Stadium site and in less than two years approved first site plans for Mall of America.
 Two years later, groundbreaking took place for the new megamall, and in 1992, it opened to the public.
 Today, tenants of Mall of America, when combined, constitute the largest private-sector employer in Bloomington, employing about 13,000 people.

 In 1993, the Minnesota North Stars moved to Dallas, and a year later the Metropolitan Sports Center was demolished.
 In 2004, an IKEA store opened on the west end of the former Met Center site.
 The remainder of the property is planned to be the site for Mall of America Phase II.
 In May 2006, the Water Park of America (now Great Wolf Lodge) opened.

 In 2019, Bloomington passed an ordinance that forbade filming students of Dar Al-Farooq Islamic Center in a public park.
 This led to a successful lawsuit in the United States Court of Appeals for the Eighth Circuit against the city to reinstate the First Amendment rights of the parties involved.
 Keith Ellison had previously asked the court to drop the case.

 Bloomington was a potential site for hosting the Expo 2027.
 However, in June 2023, Belgrade, Serbia was chosen for hosting the Expo 2027.
+In November 2023, Bloomington voters approved three ballot questions enacting a 0.5% local option sales tax to raise $155 million for the construction of three municipal projects: a new public health and community center replacing Creekside Community Center, renovations to the Bloomington Ice Garden, and restoration and improvements to Nine Mile Creek.